sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 			}
 		}

-6. Static files are still confusing at times for me but this is [the recommended setting for Heroku](https://devcenter.heroku.com/articles/django-assets) that worked for me:
+6. Static files are still confusing at times for me but this is [the recommended setting for Heroku](https://devcenter.heroku.com/articles/django-assets) that worked for me.
+Put it at the end of `settings.py`:

 		PROJECT_ROOT = os.path.dirname(os.path.abspath(__file__))